buildbot/buildbot/README.md

   Messages should be sent when this occurs.
 * Add support for uids to the change resource type
 * Consider importing build pickles into the new DB.
+* Implement compression in log chunks - implement ``compressLog`` to re-split logs into larger chunks and compress them; implement decompression, and handle the csae where chunks overlap during the compression process

 ### Misc Data API Work ###